Trends in Optometry Practice Management

 Highlights

-- Significant strides have been made in tech-based optometry interventions, including teleoptometry, AI-based diagnoses, and smart contact lenses.
+- Advancements in optometry include teleoptometry, AI-driven diagnoses, and smart contact lenses.

 7 Recent Trends Changing the Optometry Practice Landscape